Akami−Uapishkᵘ−KakKasuak−Mealy Mountains National Park Reserve: Background

 The park was announced on February 5, 2010 by then Minister of the Environment Jim Prentice in Happy Valley-Goose Bay, Labrador.
 At the same time, the government of Newfoundland and Labrador announced that a proposed Provincial Waterway Park would also be created.
 It will be adjacent to Mealy Mountains and will protect the Eagle River watershed.
 Together, the two parks will protect approximately 13000 km2.
 The park will be unique because it will allow for traditional Aboriginal activities not permitted in most other parks, such as hunting, trapping, fishing and cutting wood for personal use.
 However, further development of the land and mining will not be allowed.
 Larry Innes of The Canadian Boreal Initiative, who was part of the steering committee, said that "It's a change in policy which really fits the context here.
 The big breakthrough here is that not only are they creating the largest protected area in Eastern North America.
 They're doing so in a way that fits the uses that local people have put to the place".

 Alex MacDonald of the conservation group Nature Canada said they had been lobbying for the establishment of the park.
 MacDonald said, "Protecting an area this large will maintain vast amounts of habitat — river habitats, aquatic ecosystems, the tundra habitat as well as boreal forest areas".

 The federal government renewed its commitment to the park reserve in 2015, proposing "Akami−Uapishkᵘ−KakKasuak−Mealy Mountains" as the name for the country's ninth National Park Reserve.
-"Akami−Uapishkᵘ" is the Innu name for the area, meaning White Mountain across, while "KakKasuak" (or ĸakĸaksuak) is the Labrador Inuit word for mountain.
+"Akami−Uapishkᵘ" is the Innu name for the area, meaning White Mountain across, while "KakKasuak" is the Labrador Inuit word for mountain.
 The National Park Reserve was officially established as Canada's 46th national park with the July 31, 2015 signing of a federal/provincial Land Transfer Memorandum of Agreement.
 The lands were officially transferred to the Canadian federal government by the province of Newfoundland and Labrador on July 10, 2017.